guillermooo/sublime-undocs/source/reference/syntaxdefs.rst

 Syntax Definitions
 ==================

-As explained below, _sds are stored in Plist files, but we'll be using JSON for the examples.
-See :ref:`syntaxdefs` for more information about converting JSON into Plist.

 .. warning::
     This topic is a draft and may contain wrong information.

 Compatibility with Textmate
 ***************************

-Sublime Text syntax definitions are generally compatible with Textmate snippets.
+Sublime Text syntax definitions are generally compatible with Textmate language files.

 File Format
 ***********

-Snippet files Plist format with the ``tmLanguage`` extension.
-Here's an example in JSON:
+Syntax definitions are files in the Plist format with the ``tmLanguage`` extension.
+In this reference files, however, JSON is used instead and converted into Plist.

 .. code-block:: js